siekmanj/sieknet/README.md

 ## But why?

 This project began in June of 2018, when I decided to teach myself how neural networks work while working a summer internship.
 I decided to implement the algorithms I was learning about in the language I was most comfortable in - C. At some point that summer, I stumbled across Andrej Karpathy's [inspirational article](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) on RNNs, and was struck by how powerful these relatively simple algorithms were at capturing highly complex relationships across time, and began trying to understand how to implement these algorithms from scratch.
-This project has essentially been one giant learning experience as I have slowly built up my knowledge of the underlying math and statistic involved in deep learning, and especially of recurrent neural networks.
-It is not an attempt to be a full-featured library, though I have tried to make the code as flexible and modular as possible.
+This project has essentially been one giant learning experience as I have slowly built up my knowledge of the underlying math and statistic involved in deep learning.
+It is not an attempt to create a full-featured library, though I have tried to make it as useful as possible.

-This library is unlikely to be more useful to you than any existing architecture; if you're a researcher, you're probably already using a Python-based framework like PyTorch, TensorFlow, or Caffe.
+That said, this library is unlikely to be more useful to you than any existing architecture; if you're a researcher, you're probably already using a Python-based framework like PyTorch, TensorFlow, or Caffe.
 If you're trying to bring neural networks to an embedded systems platform, or you're trying to accelerate your experiments by using a compiled language, you can find some wonderful C-based libraries available online, from the minimalist [Genann](https://github.com/codeplea/genann) to the relatively full-featured [FANN](https://github.com/libfann/fann).
 I have additionally decided to focus only on implementing recurrent architectures - it is unlikely that convolution, for instance, will be implemented.

 If you would like to use my library for some reason, you can find instructions on use below, as well as a description of the general architecture.